chronoxor/FastBinaryEncoding/README.md

 }
 ```

-Also it is possible to reuse the base struct type in a child one.
-It is useful
+Also it is possible to reuse the base struct type in a child one using **'= base' operator**.
-when you extend the struct from third-party imported package:
+It is useful when you extend the struct from third-party imported package:
 ```proto
 // Package declaration.
 Offset is 10.
 package protoex offset 10